INMEGEN/mk-delly/analysis/001/README.md

 Reference genome files must be located inside mk-delly/reference/

 ## Output data format
-For every SV-type (DE, DUP, INV, INS, TRA) the output is a BCF file with a .csi index.
-Each BCF file list SVs events in regions of interest.
+For every SV-type (DEL, DUP, INV, INS, TRA) the output is a BCF file with a .csi index.
+Each BCF file lists SVs events in regions of interest.
 No sample-level data is included in this file.

 ## Default parameters and references
-Describir Consideraciones de diseño: Los motivos y referencias por los que seleccionan los parámetros por defecto TO-DO
+Describe design considerations: teh motives and references from which default parameters were selected.
+TO-DO

 ## References